 She is a regular volunteer at the Centre and teaches the Kids Class on Sunday mornings.

-Eng Chuen is a student on the Foundation Program and has been studying and practising Kadampa Buddhism for a few years.
-Eng is a sincere and committed practitioner who loves sharing Buddha’s wisdom with others, especially his own insights of how to integrate dharma into busy daily life.
+Eng Chuen is a student on the Foundation Program and has been studying and practising Kadampa Buddhism for many years.
+Eng is a sincere and committed practitioner who loves sharing Buddha’s wisdom with others, especially his own insights of how to integrate Dharma into busy daily life.